redox-os/book/src/developer-faq.md

 ### QEMU

-#### How can I kill the QEMU process if Redox freezes or get a kernel panic?
+#### How can I kill the QEMU process if Redox freezes or gets a kernel panic?

 Read the [Kill A Frozen Redox VM](./troubleshooting.md#kill-a-frozen-redox-vm) section.